Opening up Open-World Tracking

-\subsection{Long-term tracking}
+\subsection{Long-term Tracking (3)}

 After obtaining object proposals and determining a method for calculating similarity between proposals over time, we must now combine all the proposals together into long-term tracks.
-We investigate various approaches from prior work, excluding certain expensive or complex approaches, such as QBPO optimization~\cite{Osep18ICRA}. \cite{Dave19ICCVW} uses Hungarian matching with a keep-alive mechanism to keep tracks alive through occlusions or missing detections~\cite{Dave19ICCVW}, and (iii) UnOVOST~\cite{luiten20WACV} that first builds tracklets using Hungarian matching, and then merges these tracklets in a second offline step.
+We compare (i) simple Hungarian matching, (ii) Hungarian matching with a keep-alive mechanism to keep tracks alive through occlusions or missing detections~\cite{Dave19ICCVW}, and (iii) UnOVOST~\cite{luiten20WACV} that first builds tracklets using Hungarian matching, and then merges these tracklets in a second offline step.
 We observe that while \textit{keep alive} strategy ($39.7$ OWTA for \unknown) increases association recall over simple Hungarian matching ($39.8$ OWTA for \unknown), however it does so at the loss of the association precision. \textit{Offline tracklet merging} outperforms the two alternative strategies ($40.2$ OWTA for \unknown).
 We provide detailed results and analysis in the supplementary.

-In \Cref{tab:long-term} we compare both of these approaches to long-term tracking, along with just a simple online Hungarian approach which both build upon.
-In general the keep-alive strategy performs slightly better than without it, but the offline tracklet merging approach works the best of all.
-Note, however, that there is only a small difference between all these approaches.
-Generally what one approach gains in association-recall, it loses most of in association precision.
-Successful long-term tracking is still an open challenge in both open-world and closed-world tracking.

-\subsection{Overlap removal}
+\subsection{Overlap Removal (4)}